WICG/webmonetization/docs/receiving.md

 The WM receiver must set up a link into the Interledger network.
-More specifically, the WM receiver must have an Interledger connection (direct or indirect) to any Web-monetized senders that want to pay the WM receiver.
+More specifically, the WM receiver must have an Interledger connection (direct or indirect) to any web monetized senders that want to pay the WM receiver.

-### Simple Payment Setup Protocol (SPSP)
+### Simple Payment Setup protocol (SPSP)

 The SPSP exchanges payment information between the WM receiver and WM sender to facilitate payment over the ILP.
 The WM receiver must host a secure HTTP endpoint